Rolf Huber, Canadian Playground Advisory Inc.

 Best Defense Against Claims of Surfacing Non-Compliance

-This and two other pre-conference institutes are available to conference attendees as an add-on option for $25/institute.
+This pre-conference institutes is available to conference attendees as an add-on option for $25/institute.
 Cost to non-conference attendees is $50.
 Pre-registration is required.

 The Conference on the VALUE of Play